|

 as the Cheyenne had been of amnesty

-under white stars dipping and floating
+under the white stars dipping and floating

-on midnight blue and scarlet stripes
+on midnight blue and the scarlet stripes

-bravely snapping on the morning air.
+snapping on the morning air.

 The